 Lea Lovelace is the Associate Director of Creative Aging Programs at the Frye Art Museum.
 She helps facilitate the Alzheimer's Cafe at the Memory Hub as well as a host of dementia-friendly programs at The Frye.
 Lea's work is informed by two decades of experience in art education particularly serving aging populations.
 She's served as a teaching artist in senior living homes, community centers, museums and libraries, and an arts administrator in museums, arts organizations, and even a folk-art school.
 Lea has a passion for arts-based learning, community engagement and heart-centered work.
 The collaborative and empowering atmosphere of the Memory Hub and their partnership with the Frye Art Museum played a big part toward inspiring Lea's move from Iowa to Seattle for this position!
 Lea is a mother of two children and two dogs and in her spare time, loves exploring the beautiful landscape of the Pacific Northwest.

 Formed in 1980, the Alzheimer’s Association is the leading voluntary health organization in Alzheimer’s care, support and research.
-At the Memory Hub, the Alzheimer’s Association “Memory Navigator” care consultant will provide drop-in support 2 days per week during public hours.
+At the Memory Hub, the Alzheimer’s Association “Memory Navigator” care consultant is available for in-person and virtual appointments.
 People with memory loss and their loved ones can meet with the Memory Navigator for information and resources, a consultation around care options and future planning, program referrals, and educational resources.
-The Alzheimer’s Association also co-sponsors the weekly Wellness Wednesdays webinar series at the Memory Hub and offers additional support and educational programs.
+The Alzheimer’s Association also sponsors educational talks on-site and a monthly in-person caregiver support group.
+Visit: Memory Navigator Consultation Services.

 Who's Who from the Alzheimer's Association